-If the Distribution and the Merger do not qualify as a tax-free distribution and merger under the Internal Revenue Code of 1986, as amended (the "Code"), then we and/or our stockholders may be required to pay substantial U.S. federal income taxes and under certain circumstances we may have indemnification obligations to DISH Network.
+If the BSS Transaction does not qualify as a tax-free distribution and merger under the Internal Revenue Code of 1986, as amended (the "Code"), then we and/or our stockholders may be required to pay substantial U.S. federal income taxes and under certain circumstances we may have indemnification obligations to DISH Network.

-The parties to the BSS Transaction received a tax opinion from their respective counsels as to the tax-free nature of the transactions.
-They did not obtain a private letter ruling from the IRS with respect to the Distribution and the Merger and instead are relying solely on their respective tax opinions for comfort that the Distribution and the Merger qualify for tax-free treatment for U.S. federal income tax purposes under the Code.
+The parties to the BSS Transaction received a tax opinion from their respective counsels as to the tax-free nature of the transaction.
+They did not obtain a private letter ruling from the IRS in this respect and instead are relying solely on their respective tax opinions for comfort that the transaction qualifies for tax-free treatment for U.S. federal income tax purposes under the Code.
 The failure of any factual representation or assumption to be true, correct and complete, or any undertaking to be fully complied with, could affect the validity of the tax opinions and result in tax liabilities for our shareholders and/or us.